 Reboot the WorkSpace.
 If a reboot doesn't resolve the issue, then use Remote Desktop Protocol (RDP) to connect to the WorkSpace.

-If you can't use RDP to connect to the WorkSpace, then see How do I troubleshoot RDP connection issues with my Amazon Elastic Cloud Compute (Amazon EC2) Windows instance?
-If you still can't connect to WorkSpace with RDP, then see the Restore or rebuild the WorkSpace section.
+If you can't use RDP to connect to the WorkSpace, then see How do I troubleshoot RDP connection issues with my Amazon Elastic Compute Cloud (Amazon EC2) Windows instance?
+If you still can't connect to the WorkSpace with RDP, then see the Restore or rebuild the WorkSpace section.

 Check that the management and customer interfaces are running